 However, its sibling wine bar – which opened a few doors down in 2016 – hasn’t been quite such a hit; and so owners Tanzi and Jean-Francois recently decided to close it down for a rethink.

 “We loved it very much – but sadly it just didn’t quite work,” admits Tanzi.
-The shop is currently undergoing a complete transformation before reopening as Tabac Bar this month.
+The shop has currently been undergoing a complete transformation before reopening as Tabac Bar.
 “It will have its own identity and the only link to Patron will be myself and Jean-Francois,” she says.

 Fair enough.
 The name is, of course, taken from the small multi-tasking bars-cafes-newsagents found in even the tiniest towns all over France.
 “They’re real locals’ places well known for serving wine, aperitifs and spirits along with tobacco,” says Tanzi.

 “Amazingly the site at 16 Fortess Road used to be a tobacconist, and of course we’re keeping the original sign.
 We’ll have our own reclaimed illuminated Tabac light outside highlighting the way.”

 Interior-wise, you can expect an L-shaped copper topped bar, trimmed with retro floor tiles, bar stools, banquettes and booths in cognac leather.
 The simple – and, let’s face it, rather life-affirming – idea is a warm, inviting glow.
 “A place where we want everybody to know your name; to ignite and spark conversations,” she says, hopefully.They are also making a real point of providing value-for-money – like the bar’s French counterparts.
 “We’ll be serving bistro wine from £3.50,” she says, instantly undercutting pretty much every other hostelry in the postcode.
 “Wine filled to the brim in typical bistro glasses,” she adds, with a grin.